nishansubedi/wiff/README.md

 WIFF has been designed to make each of these facets easily extendable.

+### Why We WIFF

+Wayfair, being an e-commerce company, wants to give its customers the best shopping experience possible.
+Part of that is reacting quickly to issues customers have on our websites.
+We use WIFF to detect 500 errors and redirect loops before any user alerts us to them.
+We also use it to investigate reported issues, track customers, and detect bots.
+We plan to use WIFF for anomaly detection as well.

+While WIFF has the ability to extract request and response bodies, we do not do so.
+Especially in the case secure (SSL) traffic.

+### How We WIFF
+We have a lot of traffic .
+So, to help deal with it, we use tcpdump (or WinDump, in Windows) to pull network traffic in to a ring buffer of pcap files.
+WIFF reads the files in order of creation and sends Elasticsearch Bulk API messages to RabbitMQ.
+We use the Elasticsearch RabbitMQ River plugin to have Elasticsearch retrieve the data from RabbitMQ.
+In most cases it should be fine to skip RabbitMQ and send data directly to Elasticsearch.

+We can view our data using [Kibana](http://www.elasticsearch.org/overview/kibana/), the Elasticsearch frontend.
+We have a set of different dashboards, each aimed at giving insight into a specific type of issue.

 ### Getting Started

 For a basic installation you will need the following: